Settlements

 -

-Custom percentage wage rates: By selecting “Yes,” you have the option to adjust the administrative settings entered here and introduce new values in the form fields.
+Custom percentage salary rates: By selecting “Yes,” you have the option to adjust the administrative settings entered here and introduce new values in the form fields.

 -